AxonIQ/reference-guide/operations-guide/setting-up-axon-server/tuning.md

 * `axoniq.axonserver.queryFlowControl.nr-of-new-permits` \[5000\] - additional number of messages that the master can send to replica.
 * `axoniq.axonserver.queryFlowControl.new-permits-threshold` \[5000\] - when replica reaches this threshold in remaining messages, it sends a request with additional number of messages to receive.

-## SSL
+## Transport Layer Security (TLS)

-Requires private key and public certificate.
-The same certificate is used to connect to all event store servers.
+The communcation between clients and Axon Server can use TLS.
+To enable this, Axon Server needs a private key and a public certificate.
+The client needs to set the SSL enabled property in its configuration.
+When the Axon Server certificate is a self-signed certificate, the client also needs to add the certificate to its configuration as it will not be trusted by default.

-For gRPC communication add file locations to the `axonserver.properties` file:
+On Axon Server side add key and certificate file locations to the `axonserver.properties` file:

 * `axoniq.axonserver.ssl.cert-chain-file` - location of the public certificate file
 * `axoniq.axonserver.ssl.private-key-file` - location of the private key file